Overcoming Severe Anxiety: Treatment Options And Coping Tips

 Tips for overcoming severe anxiety

 "I feel like my anxiety is ruining my life.
 Is there something I can do?"
 Managing anxiety may not be as difficult as you may believe, and there may be many things you can do to calm yourself down when you start to feel anxious.
-While none of these tips may cure your anxiety, they may help you ward off symptoms and improve your overall well-being.
+While none of these tips may cure your anxiety, they may help you ward off and manage anxiety symptoms, improving your overall well-being.
 Learning how to cope with anxiety can involve a variety of approaches, potentially including mindfulness techniques, exercise, therapy, and medication.
 Never start or stop any medications without the guidance of a licensed medical professional.

-• Exercise.
+- Exercise.
 Movement can reduce stress and anxiety while improving mood and overall mental and physical fitness.
 Whether it's a 10-minute walk or a 45-minute sweat session, exercise can provide hours of relief from anxiety and depression symptoms.
 Try scheduling movement into your daily routine.
 Remember that if you enjoy an activity, you're more likely to stick with it.

-• Prioritize sleep.
+- Prioritize sleep.
 The ADAA reports that sleep deprivation may lead to anxiety disorders.
 Lack of sleep and increased anxiety can become a vicious cycle, as stress and anxiety can cause insomnia and other sleep issues.
 You can improve your sleep hygiene by avoiding stimulants before bed, incorporating physical activity into your daily routine, and establishing a relaxing nighttime ritual.

-• Practice mindfulness.
+- Practice mindfulness.
 Studies show that mindfulness meditation can reduce feelings of stress and anxiety.
 Mindfulness meditation may include calming breathing techniques and guided imagery.
 It may not matter whether you are on the beach or in the middle of a metropolis; you can meditate anywhere.
 According to Harvard Medical School, a great deal of emerging evidence supports mindfulness.

-• Avoid alcohol and drugs.
+- Avoid alcohol and drugs.
 Mind-altering substances can cause or worsen anxiety symptoms.
 It's usually best for individuals with anxiety to avoid alcohol and recreational drugs.

-• Limit your caffeine intake.
+- Limit your caffeine intake.
 If you love your morning cup of joe, you may want to switch to decaf.
 Caffeine is typically viewed as a stimulant that can make anxiety worse.

-• Quit smoking.
+- Quit smoking.
 Your anxiety may lessen considerably if you quit smoking altogether or reduce nicotine consumption as much as possible.

-• Eat a balanced diet.
+- Eat a balanced diet.
 Eating a well-balanced diet is another lifestyle change that may help you in your journey of how to overcome anxiety or manage symptoms.
 Eating nutritious foods that are rich in vitamins and nutrients, for example, may be beneficial.
 Eating well-balanced meals, drinking plenty of water, and avoiding simple carbohydrates may help stabilize your mood and emotions.
 Looking out for any upticks in anxiety after eating can also provide valuable insights into which foods could be contributing to your symptoms.

-• Disrupt your routine.
+- Disrupt your routine.
 When you feel anxious, you might go for a walk or take a few minutes to practice breathing techniques.
 Anxiety can feel paralyzing, so it can be important to shift gears as soon as you notice symptoms.

-• Stay social.
+- Stay social.
 It can be easy to isolate yourself when anxiety sets in, but maintaining healthy relationships can combat stress and release stress-reducing hormones.

-Treatment options for anxiety symptoms
+Treatment options for anxiety disorder symptoms

 While everyone may experience occasional anxiety, if you're living with debilitating symptoms that you can't manage on your own, you may need professional help to overcome them.
 Therapists may use cognitive-behavioral therapy to help you identify what situations trigger anxiety.
 This type of treatment generally helps you explore unhelpful thought patterns and teaches you to adopt helpful coping strategies while recognizing and changing unhelpful behavioral patterns.

 Your therapist may tailor your treatment to meet your individual needs.
-While the principles used in CBT can treat individuals with severe anxiety disorders, you and your therapist will likely collaborate to form a personalized treatment plan.
+While the principles used in CBT can treat individuals with severe anxiety and depression, you and your therapist will likely collaborate to form a personalized treatment plan.
 In some cases, your therapist may combine therapies, potentially implementing CBT with other therapy techniques, such as acceptance and commitment therapy (ACT), biofeedback, exposure therapy (for social anxiety), or dialectical behavior therapy (DBT).

-Get help from a mental health professional
+Get help from a mental health professional online

 If you’re ready to start anxiety therapy, you can attend in-person treatment or meet with a therapist online.
 Online therapy can be ideal for those with extreme anxiety symptoms because it can often be intimidating to call around for an appointment and travel to a new location before meeting a new therapist face-to-face.
 Online therapy can empower you to get the help you deserve from the comfort of your own living room or any other location with an internet connection.